SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 ### Style and standards

 The Style and Standards topic describes the grammar and preferred word choices, and ensures that your content meets the requirements for publication.
-Since this guide is based on the <a href="https://docs.microsoft.com/en-us/style-guide/">Microsoft Writing Style Guide</a>, this page documents only those standards that are applied differently, or those that the guide does not address.
+Because this guide is based on the <a href="https://docs.microsoft.com/en-us/style-guide/">Microsoft Writing Style Guide</a>, this page documents only those standards that are applied differently, or those that the guide does not address.

 #### Grammar